Eolu/ipipe/README.md

 // let mut reader = static_pipe::get("my_pipe");
 println!("String received: {}", reader.read_string_while(|c| c != '\n'));

 // Drops the static pipe.
-Can also call `ipipe::close_all()` to dorp all static pipes. ipipe::close("my_out");
+Can also call `ipipe::close_all()` to drop all static pipes. ipipe::close("my_out");
 ```
 Then anywhere your program (or another program with enough permission to access the pipe) can write code like this: